tangjianpku/LINE/README.md

 **Network Input**

 The input of a network consists of the edges in the network.
 Each line of the input file represents a DIRECTED edge in the network, which is specified as the format "source_node target_node weight" (can be either separated by blank or tab).
 For each undirected edge, users must use TWO DIRECTED edges to represent it.
 Here is an input example of a word co-occurrence network:

+If your input is an directed graph, set `weighted` to 1, else keep it as default.

 ```
 good the 3
 the good 3